grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 So, we need three classes dealing with data owned by the session.
 This means that each of these classes should somehow obtain access to the data.
 Otherwise, how can this data be e.g. persisted?
 It seems we have no choice and we have to expose it using getters.

 Of course, we might re-think our choice of creating separate classes for sending, persistence etc. and consider a choice where we put all this logic inside a `Session` class.
-If we did that, however, we would make a core domain concept (a session) dependent on a nasty set of third-party libraries (like a particular GUI library), which would mean that e.g. every time some GUI displaying concept changes, we would be forced to tinker in core domain code, which is pretty risky.
+If we did that, however, we would make a core domain concept (a session) dependent on a nasty set of third-party libraries (like a particular GUI library), which would mean that e.g. every time some GUI displaying concept changes, we will be forced to tinker in core domain code, which is pretty risky.
 Also, if we did that, the `Session` would be hard to reuse, because every place we would want to reuse this class, we would need to take all these heavy libraries it depends on with us.
-Plus, we would not be able to e.g. reuse `Session` with different GUI or persistence libraries.
+Plus, we would not be able to e.g. use `Session` with different GUI or persistence libraries.
 So, again, it seems like our (not so good, as we will see) only choice is to introduce getters for the information pieces stored inside a session, like this:

 {lang="csharp"}
 ~~~